omanshardt/message-broker/README.md

 **bin/deprecated/setup_direct.php**

-Call this script to setup one exchange of type 'direct and three queues and bind them to the exchange.
+Call this script to setup one exchange of type 'direct' and three queues and bind them to the exchange.
 This is deprecated and only for reference.

 ```bash
 php bin/deprecated/setup_direct.php